heuwerk/UpdateProton/README.md

 The problem with this approach is that wget2 is not pre-installed on most distros, so I plan to maintain two transitional versions.
 However, only the wget2 version will get new features.

+### Create non-user version for systemd unit
+I plan to create a version of this script that the user does not interact with directly, but which can be used as a systemd unit.
+This will be a separate file, since a lot of code that is currently used mainly for user queries is not needed.

 ## GE-Proton
 GitHub Page: https://github.com/GloriousEggroll/proton-ge-custom